How to assess your website

-Better still ask a friend or family member to do a bit of ‘testing’ for you.
+Better still ask a friend or family member to do a bit of ‘testing’ for you too.

 4) Are you answering the ‘search engine’ search requirements?

 Again, ask friends and family what they would search for.
-Remember it is not always the solution but the problem too, i.e. massage vs back pain.
+Remember it is not always the solution but the problem too, i.e. both massage and back pain.

 5) How are you going to update your content?

 You cannot just leave your website content gathering dust!
-So assess what you can update and schedule when too.
+Assess what you can update and schedule when too.